-Former nurses and midwives who left the register more than three years ago could be invited to rejoin during the coronavirus outbreak, Nursing and Midwifery Council papers have revealed.
+Former nurses and midwives who left the register more than three years ago could be invited to rejoin during the coronavirus outbreak, NMC papers have revealed.

-The NMC could also ask final year nursing students and overseas staff in the UK to join the register temporarily, depending on the severity and duration of the Covid-19 pandemic, the regulator’s council agreed yesterday.
+The NMC could also ask final year student nurses and overseas staff in the UK to join the register temporarily, depending on the severity and duration of the Covid-19 pandemic, the regulator’s council agreed yesterday.

 This comes after the Coronavirus Bill, which has cleared the House of Lords and was given Royal Assent yesterday, outlined emergency powers for health regulators to temporarily register ‘fit, proper and suitably experienced’ professionals.

 Yesterday’s NMC council papers said: ‘We have already identified other groups of people who we consider may meet the requirements for temporary registration depending on the overall evolution of this pandemic and the severity of the resulting workforce shortages.